 This soft-textured flatbread is easy to prepare and tastes divine.
 You just need to be a little patient till the dough leavens.
 I have cooked these on a tawa, but you can also bake them in an oven.
 Best, if you have a tandoor at home, use it.

 This flatbread recipe does not use yeast in its leavening.
 This Kulcha recipe has curd, baking soda and baking powder which helps in the process of leavening the dough.

 Since I’m not a fan of the soapy smell of baking soda, I’ve used it in less quantity in this Kulcha recipe.
 Thus, added baking powder too.
 Paneer Kulcha and Aloo Kulcha are some of my favorite stuffed kulchas.

 I also love the Delhi style Matar Kulcha – a combination of kulcha with a tasty matar curry made with dried white peas.

-1. Mix the maida or all-purpose flour, salt, sugar, baking powder and baking soda in a bowl.
+1. Mix 2.5 cups all-purpose flour (maida), ¾ teaspoon salt, 2 to 2.5 teaspoons sugar, ½ teaspoon baking powder and ¼ teaspoon baking soda in a bowl.
 Make a well in the center.